mangapress/mangapress/readme.txt

 This upgrade eliminates the Group By Parent option.
 If you rely on this feature, please refrain from updating.
 It was removed due to the challenges involved in maintenance.

-= 3.1 =
+= 3.1.1 =
+  * Fixes to ensure compatibility with WordPress 7.0
-  * Refactoring and code cleanup
+  * Addressing security issues and legacy code.
-  * Deprecation of functions in favor of WordPress Core functions
-  * Added better block theme support
-  * Removed Group By parent option due to code complexity and ease of maintenance
-  * Added WordPress REST api support

 == Changelog ==
 = 3.1 =
+  = 3.1.1 =
+    * Fixes to ensure compatibility with WordPress 7.0
+    * Addressing security issues and legacy code.

   * 3.1.0
     * Refactoring and code cleanup
     * Deprecation of functions in favor of WordPress Core functions